csmith/autoguide/README.md

 ## Contributing guides

-Guides are stored as HTML files under the `guides` folder.
-The filename should be the numerical zone ID for the instance, e.g. content for `The Howling Eye (Hard)` would go in `guides/294.html`.
+Guides are stored as JSON files under the `guides` folder.
+The filename should be the numerical zone ID for the instance, e.g. content for `The Howling Eye (Hard)` would go in `guides/294.json`.
 The zone ID is shown in the autoguide header.

-Guides should follow these rules:
+Guides content should follow these rules:

 - Sections (bosses, phases) should use `<h3>` headings
 - Instructions should generally be in an `<ul>`